EnChroma for Colorblindness

 - When wearing Ortho K lenses, patients are able to see clearly.
 However, some patients will experience lens discomfort while wearing their lenses during waking hours, especially while still adapting to the lenses.

 How much does Ortho K cost?

 - Ortho K is a very time consuming and specialized field.
-As such, our office charges a global fee of $1500 for new patients.
+As such, our office charges a global fee of $2000 for new patients.
 This fee includes the initial pair of lenses as well as all follow up visits related to Ortho K for one year.
 Patients who decide to discontinue Ortho K treatment during the first 30 days from their first fitting visit will receive a 50% refund on return of the lenses.
-For patients who are previous wearers of Ortho K, the fee is reduced at the doctor’s discretion.
+For patients who are previous wearers of Ortho K, the fee may be reduced at the doctor’s discretion.
 This depends on complexity of the case, type of lenses you are currently wearing, and possible need to be re-fit into a different type of lens.
 To qualify as a previous patient, you must be currently wearing Ortho K, you must have lenses, and you must obtain previous records including your current contact lens parameters (We are happy to assist where we can).

 Specialty Contact Lenses

 Conjunctivitis is a common eye condition commonly known as pink eye.
 Symptoms of conjunctivitis include eye redness, crusting of eyelids, and watery eyes among other eye conditions.
 There are several types of conjunctivitis including bacterial, viral, and allergic.
 Some types of conjunctivitis may be contagious.
 Office visits for conjunctivitis are considered medical office visits and are different from your comprehensive eye exam.
 Medical office visits can often be billed under your general medical insurance.